 Compared to earlier typologies, we thereby make two advancements.
 First, earlier typologies used either quantitative OECD or Eurostat data (Damiani et al., 2011; Halásková et al., 2017) or standardized data on institutional and regulatory aspects of LTC systems (Colombo, 2012; Kraus et al., 2010).
 We integrate both approaches by analyzing OCED data on supply, public-private mix, performance as well as institutional data on accessibility of systems.
 Second, most LTC typologies use one cluster analysis to provide results (Damiani et al., 2011; Halásková et al., 2017; Kraus et al., 2010).
 We selected cluster analysis as method as well.
 However, we adopt the innovative approach by Reibling et al. (2019), who calculate numerous cluster analyses to incorporate the internal consistency of clusters.
 This has not been implemented so far in earlier typologies.

 In the following we first describe the dimensions and indicators earlier LTC typologies used and summarize their results.
 We then explain our chosen indicators and the sample composition.
 The results section contains a detailed method-driven clustering solution.
-Based on this, we also discuss a condensed content-based clustering solution, which forms the basis for our typology proposal.
-We propose a solution of four distinct system types, two of which can be divided into two subtypes.
-In conclusion, we discuss these results in the light of previous studies.
+Based on this, we also discuss a condensed content-based clustering solution.
+This includes four distinct system types, two of which can be divided into two subtypes.
+In the conclusion, we discuss these results in the light of previous studies.

 Theory – 1214 words